xbokmd/plastilinn/docs/xBoK/sections/Cap_table.md

   - the financial resources, assets, and investments that a business uses to generate income and support its operations.
 - ## 📰 Content type
   - Content is of type template
-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If capital structure is defined as :the financial resources, assets, and investments that a business uses to generate income and support its operations., What could it be?How do we plan to secure initial funding for our startup?
-  What are the different sources of funding that we can explore?
-  How do we plan to attract investors to invest in our startup?
-  What is our timeline for securing funding and how will it align with our business milestones?
-  How do we plan to manage and allocate the funds once secured?
 - ## 📖 Description
   The concept of "Cap Table" in business modeling refers to the detailed breakdown of a company's shareholders and the equity they hold.
 It is a critical component of a business's financial structure, as it outlines the ownership stakes, the type of equity each stakeholder holds, and the value of these equities.